 There are five main things that Ian aims for in his photography:

 Beauty can mean many things to different people but, as a fine art landscape photographer, Ian is interested in photographing the natural beauty and visual drama of our urban and rural environment.
 This beauty and drama is emphasised by finding great subjects and light and by keeping the composition of his photographs as simple and direct as possible.

 Our modern world is so complex and fast moving that this simplicity and directness can be a real pleasure in itself and it's something that Ian actively looks for when composing his photos in the camera viewfinder.

-Mood and expression is an important aspect of Ian’s photography however his preference is for that of suggestion rather than prescription.
-The most captivating fine art photography in his opinion is like traditional short Japanese haiku poetry where an elegant economy of words is used to suggest deeper meaning.
+Mood and expression are important aspects of Ian’s photography however his preference is for that of suggestion rather than prescription.
+The most captivating fine art photography in his opinion is like poetry where an elegant economy of words is used to suggest deeper meaning.